Two Tonne Tasmania

 Ripe and generous fruit is joined by a fantastic line of acid and a hint of a ‘sea spray’ character, meaning this wine is light on its feet while still displaying some beautiful ripe peach, lemon curd and melon flavours.

-Produced from different sites, our intent with this wine is to reflect what we believe are the standout characteristics of the Tamar Valley sub region.
+Again, the Tamar Valley is the centre of attention.
+Produced from three of his own sites, plus two grower sites, Ricky’s intent with this wine is to reflect what he believes are the standout characteristics of the Tamar Valley sub region.

-We pick each vineyard at the right time, resulting in a juicy and vibrant pinot noir that expresses red fruits and spice.
-There is softness within its warm heart, it leaves you with a trail of freshness and closes with strawberry seed-like tannin.
-93+ pts.
-Gary Walsh, The Wine Front
+A juicy and vibrant pinot noir that expresses red fruits and spice.
+There is softness within its warm heart, it leaves you with a trail of freshness and closes with strawberry seed-like tannin.”

 Previous